UCL/scikit-surgerydocker/docs/source/step2.md

 Run the following command to create a docker image by the name `my-project`.
 **Note:** The following command will only work if you are in the same directory where the `Dockerfile` is saved.
 In our case `Dockerfile` is in the `scikit-surgerydocker' directory of the repo.
-Secondly, make sure that docker application is running when running the following command.
+**Note:** Please also make sure that the docker engine is running before executing the following command.
 ```
 cd scikit-surgerydocker
 docker build -t my-project .